LLNL/maestrowf/docs/source/parameters.rst

 .. note
    Add some dag graphs in here at some point?

+.. _pgen_section:

 Parameter Generator (pgen)
 ==========================

-Maestro's Parameter Generator (pgen) supports setting up more flexible and complex parameter generation.
-Maestro's pgen is a user supplied python file that contains the parameter generation logic, overriding the **global.parameters** block in the yaml specification file.
-To run a Maestro study using a parameter generator just pass in the path to the pgen file to Maestro on the command line when launching the study, such as this example where the study specification file and pgen file live in the same directory:
+Maestro's Parameter Generator (**pgen**) supports setting up more flexible and complex parameter generation.
+Maestro's pgen is a user supplied python file that contains the parameter generation logic, overriding the ``global.parameters`` block in the yaml specification file.
+To run a Maestro study using a parameter generator just pass in the path to the **pgen** file to Maestro on the command line when launching the study, such as this example where the study specification file and **pgen** file live in the same directory:

 .. code-block:: bash

    $ maestro run study.yaml --pgen pgen.py

-The minimum requirements for making a valid pgen file is to make a function called **get_custom_generator** which returns a Maestro :py:class:`~maestrowf.datastructures.core.ParameterGenerator` object as demonstrated in the simple example below:
+The minimum requirements for making a valid pgen file is to make a function called :py:func:`get_custom_generator` which returns a Maestro :py:class:`~maestrowf.datastructures.core.ParameterGenerator` object as demonstrated in the simple example below:

 .. code-block:: python
    :linenos: